Outlight Journal

 What is the best modern wall light for a bedroom?

 Seren is one of the best current options for a bedroom because it feels soft and composed at eye level.
-Glade is the better choice if you want more tactile warmth and material character.
+Ember is the better choice if you want a compact sconce with more character.

 Are wall lights better than table lamps?